willfarrell/aws-wishlist/README.md

 - [ ] Allow DNS override apply at the subnet level instead of the VPC level

 ## S3
+- [ ] Allow Multipart Uploads to S3 buckets with Object Lock endabled by default w/ Additional checksums.
-- [ ] For Upload Signed URLs, allow only one file to complete.
+- [x] For Upload Signed URLs, allow only one file to complete.
 Additional attempts before expiry should be rejected.
+Now possible with `If-None-Match`
 - [ ] Allow CSP header on HTML files to be set -  allow overriding to allow inline styles/scripts with `nonce/hashes`

 ## RDS